-Mark to market value Dec 31, 2013 \$ (138,408) Unrealized gain 92,431 Mark to market value Dec 31, 2014 \$ (45,977) Unrealized gain 23,234 Mark to market value Mar 31, 2015 \$ (22,743)
+Mark to market value Dec 31, 2013 \$ (138,408)

+Unrealized gain 92,431

+Mark to market value Dec 31, 2014 \$ (45,977)

+Realized gain 45,977

+Mark to market value Jun 30, 2015 \$ -

-The Company entered into a five year Interest Rate Swap Agreement ("SWAP") on Apr 6, 2010 expiring Apr 5, 2015 with a Canadian chartered bank ("SWAP Counterparty") to mitigate the interest rate risk associated with the bank indebtedness and long term debt.
-The notional amount of the SWAP is equal to \$4,500,000 of the outstanding principal balance on the bank loan.
+The Company entered into a five year Interest Rate Swap Agreement ("SWAP") on Apr 6, 2010 with a Canadian chartered bank ("SWAP Counterparty") to mitigate the interest rate risk associated with the bank indebtedness and long term debt.
+The notional amount of the SWAP was equal to \$4,500,000 of the outstanding principal balance on the bank loan.

-The Company is obligated to pay the Swap Counterparty an amount based upon a 3.35% interest rate plus spread.
-The Swap Counterparty is obligated to pay the floating interest rate.
-The Company will continue to pay the credit spread over Bankers Acceptances on its loans as set by the lending institution.
+The Company was obligated to pay the Swap Counterparty an amount based upon a 3.35% interest rate plus spread.
+The Swap Counterparty was obligated to pay the floating interest rate.
 Fair value of the SWAP was determined using estimated future discounted cash flows using a comparable current market rate of interest.